 With almost 28 million small business in the U.S., you would think employee benefits would be common.
 Yet, only 67.5 percent of people are covered with private insurances, typically provided through their employers.
 Most other people rely on government insurance that can leave them with heavy expenses after treatment.

 As insurance coverage becomes a national controversy, small businesses are given a unique opportunity.
 It isn’t just a political talking point to say small business make up the backbone of the economy.
 They employ 51 percent of the nonfarm, U.S. workforce.

-Small business employee benefits can change the way people talk about insurance coverage.
+Small business employee benefits can change the way people talk about insurance coverage, like those found at benefit enrollment companies.
 By providing health, life, dental, vision or legal insurance – employees will be more productive and eager to work.
 They will know they’re cared for if things go wrong.
 So they will work harder not only to keep their jobs, and to also continue being a part of your business’s family.